thecoder08/lenux/README.md

 # Lenux
 Lenux is a linux distribution for 64-bit x86 computers dedicated to simplicity.
-Contrary to probably every linux distribution in exsistence (apart maybe Alpine), it is NOT bundled with GNU or UNIX software*.
+Contrary to probably every linux distribution in exsistence (apart from maybe Alpine), it is NOT bundled with GNU or UNIX software*.
 The software is all created by me, [thecoder08](https://github.com/thecoder08).
-All of the software, except for linux itself, is written in node.js.
+All of the programs, except for Linux, are written in node.js.
 ## Download
 To download, go to the releases page and download the .img.gz file available.
 Extract it with `gunzip` or other utility.
 From the .img file that remains, you can create a bootable USB stick using [BalenaEtcher](https://balena.io/etcher) or `dd`.
 Insert this into the computer on which you wish to run Lenux.
 Simply boot from the USB, and you have a working Lenux system!
 You can also run Lenux in a virtual machine like QEMU.
 ## Documentation